-Pine nuts are the edible nuts of different pine tree species.
-Found in shells within the pine cone itself, the nuts can be cultivated as well as harvested from wild trees.
-They have long been consumed as a dietary staple in the U.S. by many Native American tribes and their history of use in parts of Europe and Asia dates back thousands of years.
+Pine nuts are the edible nuts of the pine tree, specifically the varieties with large nuts or "seeds".
+Found in shells within the pine cone itself, the nuts are commercially harvested usually from large stands of wild tree species.
+They have long been consumed as a dietary staple in the U.S. by many Native American cultures and their history of use in parts of Europe and Asia dates back thousands of years.

 Pine nuts are very high in manganese, an important co-factor for the antioxidant enzyme, superoxide dismutase.
 They are additionally a good source of vitamin K, vitamin E, zinc, phosphorus, copper, and magnesium.
 The nuts contain pinolenic acid which is identified in some research for its potential "LDL-lowering properties by enhancing hepatic LDL uptake."

 Nutritional Info: A one ounce (28g) serving contains 3.8g of protein and 19.1g of fat with 1.4g saturated fat, 5.3g monounsaturated fat and 9.5g polyunsaturated fat.
 High in omega-6's, especially pinolenic acid, with some omega-3 content.
 One ounce of pine nuts contains 188 calories.

 The walnut variety most commonly cultivated come from the English walnut tree species that also grow wild, along with black walnut, in many parts of the world where hot dry climates seasonally occur.